 3. It Reduces Uncertainty

 The uncertainty of the future puts great risk on business sustainability, for it is always difficult to manage through change.
-No organization can control the economic and competitive environment; thus, the ability to anticipate challenges and get ready to change is priceless in any business.
+No organisation can control the economic and competitive environment; thus, the ability to anticipate challenges and have contingency plans in place is the best alternative.

 Planning involves intentional critical evaluation of the available data and experts’ predictions.
 This makes planning in management very helpful in terms of reducing the uncertainty of the future and avoiding the risks.